nebius/pysdk/README.md

 )
 ```

-This will fully replace the bucket specification to the sent one, overwriting any changes that could have been made by any concurrent updates.
+This will **fully replace** the bucket specification with the one you've sent, overwriting any changes that could have been made by any concurrent updates.

-#### Using manually set `X-ResetMask`
+#### Updating with manually set `X-ResetMask`

-You may want to send partial updates without requesting full specification beforehand, this process will require manual setting of the `X-ResetMask` in the metadata.
-Any unset or default fields without one will not be overwritten.
+You may want to send partial updates without requesting a full specification beforehand, if your update does not require incremental changes, but only value replacements.
+This process will require manual setting of the `X-ResetMask` in the metadata, if you need to set any value to its default (in terms of ProtoBuf).
+Any unset or default fields without the mask set, will not be overwritten.

+Here is an example of resetting the limit on the bucket:

 ```python
 from nebius.api.nebius.storage.v1 import UpdateBucketRequest